 what’s the one thing our product is missing?

 If you need some additional inspiration, you can get started by taking a look at the survey questions we love asking our Hotjar users.
 After you send out a survey and collect all the answers, you can always follow-up with a few customers using the in-person interview formats we covered in the chapters on positioning and product-market fit.

 Involve users in your pricing process

 If no-one has paid for your product yet, pricing it is hard: when we launched Hotjar, we simply picked a number that looked like a no-brainer and put little extra thought into it—which is why now, two years later and with over 180,000 websites using us (and all the customer data that comes with it), we are in the middle of refining and updating our pricing structure.

 To come up with an initial price:

 start by looking around and checking your competitors to see if any useful patterns can be detected.
-Never replicate or copy their model: just try to get some information about what is going on in the space around your product, and use this input to start determining your own pricing.
+Never replicate or copy their pricing model: just try to get some information about what is going on in the space around your product, and use this input to start determining your own pricing.

 You can also get customers involved more explicitly by asking ranged survey questions to discover their ‘price sensitivity’.
-This model is known as the Price Sensitivity Meter (PSM) and is based on four questions that let you derive the different thresholds of your customers’ willingness to pay for your product/service.
+This model is known as the Price Sensitivity Meter (PSM) and is based on four questions that let you derive the different thresholds of your customers’ willingness to pay for your new product/service.